JAruliah/stock-watch/README.md

 ## Description

-Project was made using the MERN stack using Material Design Bootstrap and SCSS for styling.
 This project utilizes an external API to fetch the data https://www.alphavantage.co/.
 Users can search up stocks by their ticker symbols and be given information about that stock.
 Users have an option to create a profile so that they can use the watchlist.
 The user is able to add and remove items from their watchlist.
 Currently a free api key is being used, with a limit of 2 requests a minute and 500 requests daily.

+## Built With
+- React
+- Nodejs
+- Express
+- MongoDB
+- SCSS
+- Material Design Bootstrap

 ## Getting Started

 ### Installing/Setup